 Naturally Tan by Tan France is an interesting glimpse into the Queer Eye star’s life.
 He discusses his childhood, young adult years, and his rise to fame in this honest and inspiring memoir.
 His positive outlook and his ability to be frank comes through in this narrative, making it an instant favourite for his fans.
 Continue reading

-The Mother-in-Law by Sally Hepworth is a thriller with a contemporary feel.
+The Mother-in-Law by Sally Hepworth is a thriller book with a contemporary feel.
 There is an interesting mystery surrounding the mother-in-law’s death.
 However, the book also digs deep into the lives of the main characters, Lucy and Diana.
 The twist at the end is one that I didn’t see coming at all.
 Continue reading

 Publisher: St. Martin's Press